(CNN) — If you're planning to travel to Ireland, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Alongside its EU counterparts, it has now reopened to visitors.
 Arrivals are allowed from any country, though some must quarantine on arrival.

-However, it's not all good news -- on August 3, the CDC advised against all travel to Ireland, amid rising infection rates.
+However, it's not all good news -- on August 3, the US Centers for Disease Control and Prevention (CDC) advised US citizens against all travel to Ireland, following a rise in infection rates.

 Note that Northern Ireland is part of the UK and operates under separate Covid restrictions, which you can read about in our UK guide.